-While waste prevention as well as repair mechanisms are declared laudable goals in the important policy frameworks we came across during our studies (WEEE in Europe, the e-waste Rules in India), however, the most important financial support mechanisms drawing on these schemes share a focus on supporting new shredder technologies rather than, say, repair strategies and initiatives (this is partly the reason why Lepawsky (2018) suggests that we need to rethink the e-waste issue).
+Waste prevention as well as repair mechanisms are declared laudable goals in the policy frameworks we came across during our studies (WEEE in Europe, the e-waste Rules in India).
+However, the most important financial support mechanisms drawing on these schemes share a focus on supporting new shredder technologies rather than, say, repair strategies and initiatives (this is partly the reason why Lepawsky (2018) suggests that we need to rethink the e-waste issue).
 We need to be careful with our critique here though, for the new infrastructure of high-tech-recycling is complex and anything but unidirectional in its influence.
-In practice we see contradictions and the coexistence of infrastructures.
+In practice, we see contradictions and the coexistence of infrastructures.
 Actors are able to creatively link with different parts of diverging sociotechnical arrangements.
 At the UK asset recovery site, Alison, for example, found that the organization oscillated across different systems to extract value and thereby produced different understandings of responsibility – placing the impetus on data security and eradication services refurbishment, and component sales, before shredding and smelting (Stowell and Brigham, 2018).
 In India, Stefan found that the new e-waste law wants to reorganize by way of devaluing practices like repair, while the new high-tech infrastructure in fact does not simply replace the previous recycling and repair efforts (but it might make their work more difficult and expensive).
-Despite such complexities, however, Liam and Daisy help us see that particular high-tech approaches toward e-waste are becoming more dominant when it comes to the handling of discarded materials – something we refer to as the hegemony of shredding.
+Despite such complexities, however, Liam and Daisy help us see that particular high-tech approaches toward e-waste are becoming more dominant when it comes to handling of discarded materials – something we refer to as the hegemony of shredding.

 Limits to a technocratic approach to e-waste